 Since the start of the Russian invasion of Ukraine, the stress on diverse commodities and products has increased and expanded worldwide: wheat, petroleum, and gas have seen growth in prices.
-Not except these disruptions, the global systems such as supply chain, trading businesses, and energy supply have been impacted substantively by many consumers and businesses, affecting entire global-scale economies.
+Besides these disruptions, global systems such as supply chains, trading businesses, and energy supply have been impacted substantively by many consumers and businesses, affecting entire global-scale economies.

 However, these increased tensions in the energy sector are starting to accelerate the efforts to rely on renewable energy not only in Europe but also worldwide.

 In our first Article of the Global Energy Crisis Series published in early May, we talked about the Natural Gas Crisis Triggers: What you should know.